Jellyv7/Mixify/README.md

 ## Why Javascript Vanilla?

 This project was intended to practice my abilities on pure Javascript, so this was a challenge for me.
 That's the answer. 🤠

+## Is this project active?

+Absolutely!
+Every day I look for ways to update and improve my projects, so you can be sure that Mixify will continue to be updated.
+Look forward to new themes!